Birdsboro station (Reading Railroad): Reading - W & N station

 The necessity for the new passenger station at Birdsboro has been discussed in previous reports.
 The building, which is finished and in use, is a commodious and substantial structure.

 Frank Furness was the Reading's chief architect, and design of the station is attributed to him.
 Contractor Levi Focht, a Birdsboro resident who constructed many of Furness's buildings for the Reading, probably built it.
 Construction of the station was begun in 1884, and completed in 1885, at a cost of $4,828.20, equal to $ today.
 A freight station was also built, at a cost of $665.84, equal to $ today.
 Following the curve of the tracks, the station was set at a slight angle to Birdsboro's street grid, and was located along the east side of Furnace Street.
 Safety gates were installed at the grade crossings of Furnace Street and West First Street.
 Prior to the station's construction, a W & N depot had stood at the site.

 The photograph above shows the station in 1907, with the tracks in the foreground.
 Its first story was faced with stone, with an overhang, carried on brackets, continuous around all four sides.
 The east facade (facing the tracks) featured two doors and two triple windows at the north end (waiting room?), and a bay window, door and double window at the south end (ticket office?).
 The second story was faced with fish-scale shingles, and featured a large gable with a triple window screened by tracery, two small triangular dormers, and another gable with a triple window and jerkinhead roof.
 The station's roof was probably slate, and its ridges were accented with cresting and finials.
 The building featured two chimneys, with one of them breaking through the north gable.

 Furness had made c.1875 alterations to Edward Brooke's Greek Revival mansion, Brooke Manor (uphill from the station), and George Brooke funded Furness's expansion of Birdsboro's Episcopal church, 1884-1885 (contemporaneous with the station).
 When George Brooke's eldest son married in 1887, Furness designed (and Focht built) a Birdsboro mansion for the couple.

 The Wilmington & Northern station at Birdsboro was demolished in 1963.
-The site is now a parking lot opposite the entrance to St. Mark's Lutheran Church.
+The site is now occupied by the unused SEPTA station.